bhaskarsantoshk/problem-solving/Notes/Graphs/graphs.md

 - Recursive implementation is elegant but might face stack overflow for large graphs; iterative implementation using a stack is an alternative.
 - DFS can be used to find paths, connected components, and strongly connected components in a graph.

+## Disjoint Set
+* Used in Dynamic Graphs
+* To determine if a node is connected to a component in constant time
+* has two methods, findparent and union() - rank and size